 DIVISIONS OF PUBLIC WORKS

 Streets: The Streets Division is responsible for maintaining 59 miles of Town of Estes Park roadway.
 Our crew performs snow plowing, street sweeping, parking lot striping, curb and gutter repair, pothole patching, and drainage ditch maintenance.
-The Town's 1A Tax Ballot Initiative - Street Improvement Program (STIP) is operated through the Engineering Division but also provides funding for all work performed, and material used, for Streets Division operation of the pothole patcher.
+The Town's 1A Sales Tax Ballot Initiative - Street Improvement Program (STIP) provides funding for all work performed, and material used, for Streets Division operation of the pothole patcher.

 Parks: The Town of Estes Park's Parks Division is responsible for the maintenance, renovation and management of all Town-owned park land and landscaping at all Town-owned buildings.

 Facilities: The Facilities Division acts as property manager to all Town-owned buildings.
-The Facilities Manager maintains all the contractual documents for services and administers specific contracts for annual maintenance on all building operating systems.
+The Facilities Manager maintains all the contractual documents for services and administers specific contracts for annual maintenance on all building operating systems and also is the ADA Coordinator for the Town.

 Town Hall Room 100